ranggarifqi/express-api-ts-clean-arch/README.md

-# Rangga's Staffany Take Home Test
+# Rangga's Point Of Sales

 ## Stacks
-- Framework: Hapi JS
+- Framework: Express JS
 - ORM: TypeORM
-- DB: PostgreSQL
+- Main DB: PostgreSQL

 ## How to Install
 0. Clone this repo